Electricity market and exchange price

 • If renewables do not meet the demand, oil shale, coal and gas power plants will have access to the market.
 Their electricity is more expensive due to both the fuel and the CO₂ emission charges.

 • The exchange price of electricity is determined by the last bidder.
-If, for example, an expensive gas-fired power plant is the last to cover the market demand, it will determine the price of electricity for that particular hour.
+If, for example, an expensive gas-fired power plant is the last to cover the market demand, it will determine the price of electricity for that particular 15-minute interval.

 Price